frankfolabi/learn-cloud-native/2.0 - Dockerise your App/readme.md

 ### 4. Build your image
-A dockerfile is already provided in the project repo, however, feel free to modify it to suit your needs.
+A Dockerfile is already provided in the project repo; however, feel free to modify it to suit your needs.

 ✅ Build the image
-✅ and run it locally
+<br>✅ and run it locally<br>
 ✅ Push to to your dockerhub

 ***Not familiar with docker?
 Check out this free course at kodekloud - https://learn.kodekloud.com/user/courses/docker-training-course-for-the-absolute-beginner***